 Jordan Levine was named Associate Director of Athletics and Head Men’s Lacrosse Coach on Monday, July 23, 2012, after serving as the Assistant A.D. and Assistant Men’s Lacrosse Coach since 2008.
-In addition to his duties with men's lacrosse, Levine also coordinates the department's recruiting operations, including managing National Letters of Intent and the scholarship budget, and acts as a liaison between athletics and admissions, PACT and financial aid.
+In addition to his duties with men's lacrosse, Levine also coordinates the department's recruiting operations, including NCAA reporting, managing National Letters of Intent and budgets.
+Levine also serves as a liaison between athletics and residential life, admissions, PACT and financial aid.

-In four years at the helm of the men's lacrosse program, Levine has led the Mavericks to new heights.
-He has coached a total of 18 ECC All-Conference selections and one CoSIDA Academic All-American.
-In 2016 the Mavericks qualified for their second consecutive ECC Playoff appearance and the team received a No. 13 season-ending national ranking.
+In 2016, the Mavericks qualified for their second consecutive ECC Playoff appearance and the team received a No. 13 season-ending national ranking.
 Under the tutelage of Levine, the Mavericks received five All-Conference selections and an ECC Rookie of the Year.

 In 2015, the Mavericks reached the ECC playoffs for the first time in program history as a No. 3 seed and were ranked as high as No. 10 nationally, ending the season ranked No. 14.
 Under the leadership of Levine, who was voted the 2015 ECC Coach of the Year, Mercy received a program best six All-Conference honorees and had two student-athletes named to the ECAC Division II All-Star Second Team.
 The team also earned the college’s first-ever ECC Academic Award of Excellence for having the highest GPA in the sport of men’s lacrosse.